-In this paper, I will explain the general frame of the Turkey's Science and Technology Policy.
-I, in particular, will deal with the concepts of 'innovation' and the 'national system of innovation' because 'setting up the national system of innovation with all necessary building blocks and to improve the existing ones' is the focal point of our policy design.
-In this respect, I will try to point out our approach in the matter of gaining innovation ability and national system of innovation.
+In this paper, I will explain the general framework of the Turkey's Science and Technology Policy.
+I, in particular, will deal with the concepts of 'innovation' and the 'national system of innovation' because 'setting up the national system of innovation with all necessary building blocks and to improve the existing ones' is the focal point of this policy.
+In this respect, I will try to point out the main approach at the designing of this policy in the matter of gaining innovation ability and national system of innovation.
+I dealt with the same subject a very short time before, at the NATO-Advanced Research Workshop held in Sofia, Bulgaria on October 28-31, 1998, but now, I will also try to put forward whether Turkey's Science and Technology Policy involves any suggestions, especially for developing the agricultural production in Turkey, and to explain this policy in terms of agriculture.